-Note: HSR uses interfaces 1/1 and 1/2 when active.
-The HSR function replaces interfaces 1/1 and 1/2 with interface hsr/1 as seen in the Switching:Rate Limiter and Switching:Filter for MAC Addresses dialogs.
-Configure interface hsr/1 for VLAN membership and Rate Limitation.
+Note: If HSR is active, it uses the interfaces 1/1 and 1/2.
+As seen in the Switching > Rate Limiter and Switching > Filter for MAC Addresses dialogs, the HSR function replaces the interfaces 1/1 and 1/2 with the interface hsr/1.
+Set up the VLAN membership and the rate limiting for the interface hsr/1.